kalieknecht/kalieknecht.github.io/_pages/teaching.md

 ## University of California, Berkeley
 **Graduate Student Instructor** | August 2020 - December 2020
 * Nuclear Engineering 107 - Radiation Detection and Nuclear Instrumentation Laboratory
-* Recording laboratory experiments to ensure safe \& equitable learning during the COVID-19 pandemic.
+* Recording laboratory experiments to ensure safe and equitable learning during the COVID-19 pandemic.

 ## The University of Tennessee, Knoxville
 **Undergraduate Teaching Assistant** | August 2018 - May 2019